-- 3. Implementing a child sexual abuse curriculum to provide age-appropriate information to teach students the difference between appropriate and inappropriate conduct in situations where child sexual abuse or sexual assault could occur, and to identify actions a child may take to prevent and report sexual abuse or sexual assault.
+- C. Implementing a child sexual abuse curriculum to provide age-appropriate information to teach students the difference between appropriate and inappropriate conduct in situations where child sexual abuse or sexual assault could occur, and to identify actions a child may take to prevent and report sexual abuse or sexual assault.
 Students will be: - a.
 Provided with resources and referrals to handle these potentially dangerous situations. - b.
 Provided access to available counseling and educational support.

-The Board of Education directs the Superintendent develop administrative regulations to address the issues of students obtaining assistance, intervention and counseling options, access to educational resources and procedures for reporting instances of child sexual abuse and assault.
+The Board of Education directs the Superintendent to develop administrative regulations to address the issues of students obtaining assistance, intervention and counseling options, access to educational resources and procedures for reporting instances of child sexual violence, abuse and assault.

-A student shall be excused from participating in the sexual abuse, assault awareness and prevention program offered within the school, in its entirety or any part thereof, upon receipt by the Principal or his/her designee, of a written request from the student's parent/guardian.
+A student shall be excused from participating in classroom instruction regarding sexual abuse and sexual assault upon receipt by the principal of a written request from the student's parent or guardian.

-Any student exempted from the sexual abuse and assault awareness and prevention program shall be provided, during the period of time in which the student would otherwise be participating in such program, an opportunity for other study or academic work.
+Any student exempted from the Sexual Abuse Prevention and Education Program shall be provided, during the period of time in which the student would otherwise be participating in such program, an opportunity for other study or academic work.

-Reporting Child Sexual Abuse and Assault
+III.
+Reporting Child Sexual Violence, Abuse and Assault